Do I have to enroll in SmartCare or do anything to get the lower rates?

 While UAMS offers comprehensive healthcare, there are some services we are not licensed to offer.
 Examples are durable medical equipment (such as CPAP machine), chiropractic, ambulance, home health and hospice.
 SmartCare savings are not available for these services.

-Now that labs are subject to deductible (as of July 2015), will I still save money by coming to UAMS?
+Now that labs are subject to coinsurance, rather than being covered under the office visit copay, will I still save money by coming to UAMS?